vanetlabiitj/GSpfl/README.md

 # GSpfl
-# Graph Structured Personalized Federated Learning for Spatio-temporal Crime Prediction with Skewed Data
+# Handling Dual Skewness in Citywide Crime Prediction using Personalized Graph Federated Learning

 This repository contains the code and datasets used in our research paper.